gitterHQ/halley/README.md

 # Halley

-Halley is an experimental fork of James Coglan's Faye Bayeux client.
+Halley is an experimental fork of James Coglan's excellent Faye library.

+## Differences from Faye

+The main differences from Faye are (listed in no particular order):
+* Heavily reliant on promises
+* No Ruby client or server and no server support.
+Halley is a Javascript Bayeux client only
+* Webpack/browserify packaging
+* Client reset support.
+This will force the client to rehandshake.
+This can be useful when the application realises that the connection is dead before the bayeux client does and allows for faster recovery in these situations.
+* Custom implementations have been replaced with external libraries:
+  * Uses bluebird for promises
+  * Uses backbone events (or backbone-events-standalone) for events

 ## License